 7-14 day turnaround time

-Watch Battery Replacement FAQ
+Luxury Watch Battery Replacement FAQs

 When do I need to replace my watch battery?

 In our experience, watch batteries last about two years, so if it’s been two years since your last battery change, it’s time to start thinking about booking it into our servicing centre.
-Or at least start double checking when you need the time and make sure the watch isn’t running slow.
+Or at least start double-checking when you need the time and make sure the watch isn’t running slow.

 Does my watch have a battery?